Grants

 See Our Past Grants

-Two grants for support of the “Do You Know Where Your Children Are?” program for the 2000-2001 school year.
-This grassroots pilot project offers incentives to participating parents and other adults who know where their middle school-age children are during the afternoon and evening hours of the school week.
+For continued support of the “Do You Know Where Your Children Are?” program for the 2001-2002 school year.
+This grassroots pilot project offers incentives to participating parents and other adults who assume full responsibility for knowing where their middle school-age children are during the afternoon and evening hours of the school week.

 Header photo courtesy of Thread.